Barriers for fast matrix multiplication from irreversibility: Explicit barriers

 \subsection{Irreversibility of Coppersmith--Winograd tensors}

 We now compute lower bounds for the irreversibility of the Coppersmith--Winograd tensors.
 As mentioned, we will use the support functionals of Strassen \cite{strassen1991degeneration} in our computation to upper bound the asymptotic subrank.
-For any $\theta \in \RR_{\geq 0}^3$ with $\theta_1 + \theta_2 + \theta_3 = 1$ the upper support functional $\zeta^\theta$ is defined as